Self Introducing and Pilosophy

 modifications to different weapons.

-One of my favourites is the "Luger", using
+One of my favourites is the "Luger", using my

-my own designs, to produce carbines,
+own designs, to produce carbines, forearms,

-forearms, stocks, barrels and scope mounts
+stocks, barrels and scope mounts with

-with interchangeability.
-So I have a big
+interchangeability.
+So I have a big collection

-collection of "Luger" models (see enclosed
+of "Luger" models (see enclosed photos).
+As

-photos).
-As I was making the double
+I was making the double barreled "Luger", I

 I decided to try to modify the U.S. Garand